shanedunne/press_records/README.md

 - Next I connected my GitHub repository for the project under 'Deployment Method'.
 - Finally, I selected the main branch and clicked 'Deploy Branch', ensuring Automatic Deployments were enables

+### Local Deployment
+To run a copy of this site locally you can follow the below instructions

+With Python3 and git installed, run the below command in your terminal

+"""
+tesr
+"""